SPC120/university/applied-developer-course/lab8-oraclecontentmanagement/content-management.md

   | Bottom | 50px |
   | Left | 7vw |
   | Right |	6vw |

   ![](images/5-bannercomplete.png " ")

 - *Save* the update.

 Edit your theme:

-1. Open the *BlackSiteTemplateTheme* which you synced in your local system in your favorite IDE.
+1. Open the *CareClinicsTemplate* which you synced in your local system in your favorite IDE.
 2. Go to the *designs/default* folder and open *design.css*.
 3. Add the following code inside *design.css*:
     ```